websanco/liferay-learn/docs/dxp/latest/en/liferay-internals/extending-liferay/overriding-osgi-services.md

    Together, a service's [Reference Policy](https://docs.osgi.org/javadoc/r5/enterprise/org/osgi/service/component/annotations/ReferencePolicy.html), [Reference Policy Option](https://docs.osgi.org/javadoc/r5/enterprise/org/osgi/service/component/annotations/ReferencePolicyOption.html), and [Cardinality](https://docs.osgi.org/javadoc/r5/enterprise/org/osgi/service/component/annotations/ReferenceCardinality.html) determine a component's conditions for adopting new services.

-1. Create a custom service that uses the same interface implemented by the service you're overriding.
+1. Create a new service that uses the same interface implemented by the service you're overriding.

-1. Give the custom service a higher ranking than the service it's overriding.
+1. Give your service a higher ranking than the service it's overriding.

-1. (Optional) If desired, reference and invoke the service you're overriding in your custom service.
+1. (Optional) If necessary, reference and invoke the service you're overriding in your service.

-The following tutorial uses [sample modules](./liferay-s1j6.zip) to demonstrate how to override an OSGi service.
+The [sample modules](./liferay-s1j6.zip) demonstrate how to override an OSGi service.
 These modules include an API for defining a new OSGi service type, an initial implementation of that type, and a generic portlet that references the initial implementation.
 Also included are alternate implementations of the API to demonstrate how to override the initial implementation.

 ## Deploy Sample Modules for Overriding

-Follow these steps to download, build, and deploy `s1j6-api`, `s1j6-able-impl`, and `s1j6-web`:

 1. Start a new [Liferay Docker container](../../installation-and-upgrades/installing-liferay/using-liferay-docker-images/docker-container-basics.md).